langchain-ai/langgraph-swarm-py/README.md

         create_handoff_tool(
             agent_name="Alice",
-            description="Transfer to Alice, she can help with math", ),
+            description="Transfer to Alice, she can help with math", context="last",  # Passes only the most recent message, typically the agent’s answer ),
     ],
     system_prompt="You are Bob, you speak like a pirate.",